Free Audit

 Why

-Under Ontario law, a parent-signed release is generally not enforceable against a minor.
-Your 6-year-old student can wait 14 years, turn 18, and sue you for the racket to the face they took in 2026.
+Ontario courts have generally held that a parent-signed release will not, on its own, bar a minor's future personal-injury claim.
+Your 6-year-old student may be able to wait until majority, then sue you for the racket to the face they took in 2026.

-Canadian common-law principle on minor waivers · Limitations Act, 2002 (Ontario)
+Canadian common-law principles on minor waivers · Limitations Act, 2002 (Ontario)

 02 / ROWAN'S LAW